-After almost twenty years exploring and mapping the Southeast, a pay dispute led Romans to decide at fifty-three to sail from Charleston to New York City and start over.
+After almost twenty years exploring and mapping the Southeast, a pay dispute led Romans to decide to sail from Charleston to New York City and start over.
 When Romans arrived in New York City in the early summer of 1773 he quickly advertised in local papers his plan to publish a book titled Concise Natural History of East and West Florida along with two large maps that covered both Floridas.
 Romans received many subscriptions, including New York’s Governor William Tryon.
 The maps, twenty-seven and a half and thirteen and a half square feet, were used by many ships’ captains because they covered 600 miles of Florida east to west and 900 miles north to south.
 Romans’s cartography work so impressed the American Philosophical Society, the most respected and influential scientific body in America at that time, that they elected him a member.

 Romans soon after moved to Boston where he met people who would be leading the early revolutionary effort in Massachusetts.
 He hired Paul Revere to engrave his two map sheets while John Hancock bought two subscriptions to Romans’s book and maps.
 Henry Knox bought fifty books for his bookstore.
 Concise Natural History was a success when it was published in 1775 and is currently recognized as an important book in Colonial America despite accusations at the time of Romans having plagiarized much of the book.